mrog/unifi-hotspot-rickroll/README.md

 Why do through the trouble of adding a fake login?
 It's important that the user clicks something on the page before the video plays.
 Without a click, many browsers will refuse to play the video with sound.

 Obviously, the portal doesn't actually authenticate users.
-It's just not ~~a tool for grown-ups~~ that sophisticated.
+It isn't ~~a tool for grown-ups~~ that sophisticated.
 The portal is just a simple static web page with a path that Unifi expects.

 ## Prerequisites
 You need at least one UniFi access point.
 If you didn't have one of those, you probably wouldn't be reading these instructions.